 Background: CSISD provides numerous opportunities for parents and community members to be involved at the district and campus levels.
 From our campus level VIPS (Volunteers in Public Schools) to PTOs, campus and district site based committees, public hearings, community groups and the CSISD Education Foundation, there are many ways to get involved.
+A variety of district level opportunities are available for parent & community involvement including the District Educational Improvement Committee (DEIC), School Health Advisory Committee (SHAC), Leadership CSISD, Planning for Growth, and Boundary Adjustment Committee.

-Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Total increase in volunteering in schools Greater than 115% of previous year's total Between 106% and 115% of previous year's total Between 91% and 105% of previous year's total Less than 90% of previous year's total Campuses Receive District Rating Total number of day/programs/opportun ities for parents to be on campus/community outreach (e.g. Math night, parent conference day, singing at the bank) Greater than 25 opportunities per campus X Between 16 and 25 opportunities per campus Between 6 and 15 Opportunities per campus Fewer than 5 Opportunities per campus Number of communication strategies used for parents and community members (e.g. email, newsletter, School Messenger, Twitter) 10 or more X 8-9 5-7 Fewer than 5
+Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Total increase in volunteering in schools Greater than 115% of previous year's total From 3467 to 4345 25% increase Between 106% and 115% of previous year's total Between 91% and 105% of previous year's total Less than 90% of previous year's total Campuses Receive District Rating Total number of day/programs/opportunit ies for parents to be on campus/community outreach (e.g. Math night, parent conference day, singing at the bank) Greater than 25 opportunities per campus Between 16 and 25 opportunities per campus Between 6 and 15 Opportunities per campus Fewer than 5 Opportunities per campus Number of communication strategies used for parents and community members 10 or more 8-9 5-7 Fewer than 5 Number of sponsors or cooks for annual 50 Men Who can Cook event - whichever is higher 121 or more 131 cooks \$200,000+ raised X 106 to 120 91 to 105 Fewer than 90 Campuses Receive District Rating